hbendekgey/house_forecast_2018/data/README.md

 `incumbent18` | -1 if a Republican incumbent is running in 2018, 1 if a Democratic incumbent is running, 0 otherwise.
 Pennsylvania is treated to have no incumbents due to redistricting
 `concede` | 1 if race should be automatically assumed Democratic win according to Bafumi et al's model, -1 if it should be automatically assumed to be a Republican win.

+### genpolls2018.csv
+Collected from [Fivethirtyeight's Generic Ballot Records](https://github.com/fivethirtyeight/data/tree/master/congress-generic-ballot).
+Contains all 7 polls conducted between 180 and 121 days before the election which were conducted via live phone interview (i.e. not robotically or online)

 ### presresults.csv
 [Data obtained from DailyKos](https://docs.google.com/spreadsheets/d/1VfkHtzBTP5gf4jAu8tcVQgsBJ1IDvXEHjuMqYlOgYbA) reformatted by me.
 Contains Presidential election results 2008-2016 by congressional district.